of Oneself-Others Integrity

 Your #1 job in life (first priority) is to take care of yourself.

 That’s why God/nature put you in your body, mind, and spirit...not in someone else's.
 Yes, others care for you.
 And you care for others.
 Ultimately, however, only you are in a position to know and act on what is necessary to best take care of yourself, even if you defer to someone else’s assessment (like a doctor or lawyer) in a particular situation.
-To take 100% responsibility for your own life can sometimes require an extraordinary choice of courage to make requests, to say “no,” setting and maintaining good boundaries with others.
+To take 100% responsibility for your own life can sometimes require an extraordinary choice of courage to make requests, to say “no,” and to set and maintain good boundaries with others.

 Integrity (both NNI and OOI)

-Most fundamentally, integrity is creating and maintaining the ongoing alignment and symbiosis of Oneself and Others.
+Most fundamentally, integrity is creating and maintaining the ongoing alignment and symbiosis of Now and Next.
 This constitutes at least 80% of integrity.
 Then, when you include the ongoing alignment of Oneself and Others, we have 100% integrity, resulting in a life of meaning, self-expression, self-inspiration, self-fulfillment, great relationships, and accomplishment.